Hong Kong is one of the most famous cities in the world, with an intoxicating mix of Chinese and English cultures, both old and new.

 Going on a hike, away from all the concrete and glass of the city, can be a great way to de-stress and improve your fitness at the same time.

-If you enjoy hiking, here are some popular trails you should try while you’re in Hong Kong:
+If you enjoy hiking, here are some popular trails you can try:

-• The Peak Trail, as mentioned earlier, for stunning views atop Victoria Peak
+- The Peak Trail, as I mentioned earlier, for stunning views atop Victoria Peak

 Learn more about China